ArchiveBox/docs/Setting-up-Authentication.md

 ArchiveBox supports several types of authentication for users logging in via the Admin Web UI or REST API.

-💬 If you need help securing ArchiveBox for an institutional or corporate deployment, we offer [consulting services](https://zulip.archivebox.io/#narrow/stream/167-enterprise/topic/welcome/near/1191102) to provide this and more!
+*💬 If you need help securing ArchiveBox for a corporate environment, we offer [consulting services](https://zulip.archivebox.io/#narrow/stream/167-enterprise/topic/welcome/near/1191102) to provide this and more!

 ---